rubocop/ruby-style-guide/README.md

     end
     ```

-* Mitigate the proliferation of `begin` blocks via the use of
+* Mitigate the proliferation of `begin` blocks by using
   *contingency methods* (a term coined by Avdi Grimm).

     ```Ruby